-There should be nothing to discourage you from being in the best physical shape you hope to be in before tummy tuck.
+There should be nothing to discourage you from being in the best physical shape you hope to be in before a tummy tuck.
 A diastasis is a normal and natural separation in the sit-up muscles that can occur with pregnancy.
-The abdomen can otherwise be strong and you can have a full active life style though the diastasis can cause the contour of the abdomen to suffer.
+The abdomen can otherwise be strong and you can have a full active life style, though the diastasis can cause the contour of the abdomen to suffer.
 Unfortunately, exercise will not improve the diastasis though it will improve how you feel, and improve your recovery after a tummy tuck.

 Best of luck,

 The problem with the muscles in a tummy tuck is NOT the muscles.
 The muscles are covered with a layer called fascia.
 With pregnancy the muscles, skin and fascia get stretched out.
 The muscle adjusts to the volume that is inside the belly so if the volume goes down the muscles shrink down.
 When you exercise the muscles they get stronger and bigger.
 The skin and fascia can also shrink but they usually do so incompletely so they are the layers that are stretched out and they are the layers that are tightened.

 It will not make a difference either way.